Financial Reports

 Can I customize report columns?
 Export to Excel and modify as needed.
 In-app customization not available.

 Are reports real-time?
 Reports reflect all saved transactions.
 If you just entered something, it’s included.
-Some larger reports generate in the background – you will be notified when they are ready.
+Viewing a report on screen is always instant – only PDF and Excel exports are generated in the background, and you can request an email when a long export finishes.

 Was this helpful?